Daniel Kilgore (politician)

-Daniel Kilgore (May 24, 1794 – December 12, 1851) was a U.S. Representative from Ohio.
+Daniel Kilgore (May 24, 1794 – December 12, 1851) was an American politician who served three terms as a U.S. Representative from Ohio from 1834 to 1838.

+Biography

 Born at Kings Creek, Virginia (now West Virginia), Kilgore received a liberal schooling.

+Early political career

 He moved to Cadiz, Ohio, and served as member of the Ohio Senate from 1828 to 1832.

+Congress

 Kilgore was elected as a Jacksonian to the Twenty-third Congress to fill the vacancy caused by the resignation of Humphrey H. Leavitt.
 Kilgore was again elected as a Jacksonian to the Twenty-fourth Congress.
 He was reelected, this time as a Democrat, to the Twenty-fifth Congress.
 He subsequently served from December 1, 1834, until July 4, 1838, when he resigned from politics.

+Later career and death

 Kilgore moved to Steubenville, Ohio in 1850, and was elected president of the Steubenville and Indiana Railroad.

-He died while visiting New York City.
-He died on December 12, 1851.
+He died while visiting New York City on December 12, 1851.